New Year's Revolution (2007): Main event match

 Next was the main event, which saw John Cena defend the WWE Championship against Umaga.
 During the match, Cena attempted and failed to perform the FU various times.
 Cena would keep attacking Umaga by throwing Umaga's head into the steel ring post, which was followed up by a Five Knuckle Shuffle.
 When Cena failed to execute a FU, Umaga would take control.
-Umaga charged at Cena, who was positioned in a corner, but Cena raised his knees and pinned Umaga with a roll-up to end Umaga's undefeated streak and retained his WWE Championship.
+Umaga charged at Cena, who was positioned in a corner, but Cena raised his knees and pinned Umaga with a roll-up to end Umaga's undefeated streak and retain his WWE Championship.

 Reception

-The Kemper Arena has a maximum capacity of 18,344, but that was reduced for New Year' Revolution (2007).
+The Kemper Arena has a maximum capacity of 18,344, but that was reduced for New Year's Revolution.
 The maximum attendance that was allowed was 10,000.
 The event received 220,000 pay-per-view buys, which was less than the 294,000 buys the previous year's event received.
 The promotion's revenue was $107.4 million, which was greater than the previous year's revenue of $95.1.
 Canadian Online Explorer rated the overall event, as well as the main event, a six out of ten.
 None of the matches received a rating higher than a 7.5 out of 10.
 The match between Mickie James and Victoria was rated a three out of 10, the lowest overall.

 The event was released on DVD on February 6, 2007.
 The DVD reached a peak position of eleventh on Billboards DVD sales chart for recreational sports on February 24, 2007.
 It remained on the chart for six consecutive weeks, until April 7, when it ranked twelfth.